 Conceptual Framework - Disclosure.
 The project's objective is to develop concepts related to a framework for the development and evaluation of notes to financial statements for the purpose of improving the effectiveness of note disclosures in government financial reports.
 The framework will establish criteria for the Board to use in evaluating potential note disclosure requirements during future standards-setting activities and in reexamining existing note disclosure requirements.
 Those concepts also will provide governments a basis for considering the essentiality of information items for which the GASB does not specifically provide authoritative disclosure guidance.
-This project is currently in the ballot draft period, with an estimated completion of April 2021.
+This project is currently in exposure draft comment period.